datadryad/dryad-app/app/views/layouts/_data_check_guide.html.md

 ### What does this mean?

 Multiple cells in the header row (the first row of the table) contain the same label text identifying the data below.
 The header labels for each column should be unique, or one of the columns may be lost in machine processing.
+Duplicate headings can make navigation through the table very confusing for assistive devices.

 ### What should I do?